Skip to content

 Dojo and Worldpay are two of the UK’s most established card machine providers for small and mid-sized businesses.
 Both offer traditional terminals with contracts, but their pricing models are fundamentally different.
 Dojo uses a fixed monthly plan.
 Worldpay uses per-transaction rates with a monthly minimum.

 Dojo’s Fix Plan charges £39.99/month and includes all transactions up to £3,999 in card turnover – predictable costs with no surprises.
-Worldpay’s Simplicity Plan starts from 0.75% + 5p per transaction plus £17.50/month – cheaper at low volumes, more expensive as turnover grows.
+Worldpay’s Simplicity Plan charges a flat 1.50% per transaction plus £17.50/month – cheaper at very low volumes, but more expensive than Dojo’s fixed fee as turnover grows.

 FREE QUOTE COMPARISON